neoforged/Documentation/neogradle/docs/dependencies/jarinjar.md

 ## Publishing a Jar-in-Jar to Maven

-For archival reasons, ForgeGradle supports publishing Jar-in-Jar artifacts to a maven of choice, similar to how the [Shadow plugin][shadow] handles it.
+For archival reasons, NeoGradle supports publishing Jar-in-Jar artifacts to a maven of choice, similar to how the [Shadow plugin][shadow] handles it.
 In practices, this is not useful or recommended.

 ```gradle
 // In build.gradle (has 'maven-publish' plugin)